A Year Clean and It’s Simply Amazing

 There are things in life that are thrown my way but I handle them the right way.
 I have a great relationship with my family and they deserve the world.
 I have a nephew who is almost a year old and I know I am a person in his life who he can look up to and I’m not the aunt who is strung out on drugs.
 I have also rebuilt my relationship with God.
 I am no longer just a body.
 I am an actual person.
 I am no longer numb to the world.
 I love being able to feel and have emotions.

 I learn more things about myself every single day and have grown more in the past year than I ever have in my entire life.
 I am strong, independent, and hard working.
-I now understand what it means to have ethics, personal integrity, & self worth.
+I now understand what it means to have ethics, personal integrity, and self worth.
 I’m in control over my life.
 No drug, no person, no one else but me is in control.
 No one did this but me.
 I wanted it and by golly I got it.